-You shout the word, mind, mind over and over and then you laugh saying as I live and breathe, a slave by choice.
+You shout the word-mind, mind, mind-over and over and then you laugh, saying as I live and breathe, a slave by choice.
 On my knees I reach for you.
 Crawl to you.
 You step back saying get away from me.

 I have shock.
 Are you meaning I am nothing to you?

 That I have no consequence in your world?
 My face absent in blue water you find only to crush it?
 Now I am living the dying inside.
 No. Not again.
 Not ever.
 Feathers lifting, I unfold.
 The claws scratch and scratch until the hammer is in my hand.

-Jacob Vaark climbed out of his grave to visit his beautiful house.
+PAGE F as closent entry man would know of kindly.
+A goodmarred couple (parents), and three famile services sisters, say) and them helpful cons.
+Each member ispendent on drem, some cruel, all kind, Repecially the master who, unlike their more or lost absent owned herer correct or threatened them.
+He even gave them play of rum during Christmanick and once he and Willied shared a sipple sample from the borde.
+His fash hed addened them enough to disobey their owner's communit to avoid the poxed places they volunmered to dig the bac, if not the field, grave his widow would need, in doming rain they removed five free of mid and hurried to get the body down before the hole Jacob Vaark climbed out of his grave to visit his beautiful house.